 This type of trading is made possible with Obscuro.

-Games that rely on player actions and positions being secret are impossible on today's transparent blockchains without computational privacy.
-With Obscuro, games such as Civilisation, Starcraft and other "fog of war" type games become a reality.
-The paradigm can begin to shift from "Play to Earn' to 'Pay to Play' as AAA games start to emerge with embedded NFTs are crypto prizes that are kept hidden, with absolute certainty, even from the developers of the games.
+Games that rely on player actions and positions being secret are impossible on today's transparent blockchains without confidential computing and encryption.
+With Obscuro, games such as Civilization, Starcraft and other "fog of war" type games become a reality.
+The paradigm can begin to shift from "Play to Earn' to 'Pay to Play' as AAA games start to emerge with embedded Cryptoassets in the game mechanics and prizes that are kept hidden, with absolute certainty, even from the developers of the games.

 Ethereum application developers can use a confidential L2 like Obscuro for some jobs that are not possible otherwise.